-After a two year wait, Apple finally updated the Mac mini on 16 October 2014, but Mac mini fans are now waiting for the next iteration of the smallest/cheapest Mac, hopefully coming this year.
+After a two year wait, Apple finally updated the Mac mini on 16 October 2014, but Mac mini fans are now waiting for the next iteration of the smallest/cheapest Mac, hopefully coming in 2016.
 Find out more about the latest Mac mini in our Mac mini (Late 2014) 1.4 GHz review and Mac mini (Late 2014) 2.8GHz review.

-We had expected that Apple could announce a new Mac mini this autumn, possibly along side the new iMac with 4K Retina display, or at the same time as the El Capitan launch.
-But those opportunities have both been and gone and we've still not got a new Mac mini yet.
+We had expected that Apple could announce a new Mac mini in the autumn of 2015, possibly along side the new iMac with 4K Retina display, or at the same time as the El Capitan launch.
+But those opportunities have both been and gone and we've still not got a new Mac mini.
+We're getting impatient!

 However, an update is overdue.
-Since the introduction of the Mac mini in 2014, Apple has added new processors to it's range of laptops - with the MacBook Air and the 13in MacBook Pro models gaining the latest Broadwell processors.
+Since the introduction of the Mac mini in 2014, Apple has added new processors to it's range of laptops - with the MacBook Air and the 13in MacBook Pro models gained Broadwell processors (however, the 15in model is still using Haswell!)
 Plus, the 21.5in iMac now has Broadwell and the bigger 27in iMac has the even newer Skylake chips.
 We think that the Mac mini is in line to get a new processor soon too.

 There are currently three models of the Mac mini available, depending on your budget and your specification needs.
 The cheapest model currently costs £399, the middle model is £569, and the priciest model is £799.